-Overall, reviewers are pleased with the 2012 Escalade Hybrid’s interior.
+Overall, reviewers are pleased with the 2012 Cadillac Escalade Hybrid’s interior.
 It’s nearly identical to the gas-powered Escalade, so its cabin is roomy and luxuriously-appointed, with a long list of standard features.
 The biggest problem with the interior is the third row.
 Reviewers agree that it’s only fit for children, and that it’s bulky and troublesome to remove, since it doesn’t fold flat into the floor.

 - "Drivers and passengers feel pampered the moment they get in until the moment they hear the electric running board open up outside the vehicle, gracefully allowing for an easy exit.” -- The Detroit News

-Reviewers give the Cadillac Escalade Hybrid good marks for seat comfort in the first two rows.
-The front seats are heated and cooled, a standard feature which buyers would have to pay extra for on many other luxury SUVs.
+Reviewers give the 2012 Cadillac Escalade Hybrid good marks for seat comfort in the first two rows.
+The front seats are heated and cooled, a standard feature which buyers would have to pay extra for in many other luxury SUVs.
 The Escalade can seat up to eight people, but reviewers say that if you’re going to seat people in the third row, only children will be comfortable.
 Shoppers should note that the Escalade Hybrid’s second row is only available as a three-seat bench, and not as a pair of captain’s chairs like the gas-only Escalade.

-- "The big front seats are comfortable and can be adjusted into almost any configuration conceived. " -- The Detroit News
+- "The big front seats are comfortable and can be adjusted into almost any configuration conceived." -- The Detroit News

 - "Another high step-in to the 2nd row is required, where comfortable seats furnish good headroom and legroom.
 In either wagon body length, the thinly padded 3rd-row bench will cramp those over 5-foot-6, and accessing it demands a low crouch while clearing flipped 2nd-row seats.” -- Consumer Guide